aribornstein/ProjectBethesda-ResearchClassificationModel/README.md

 ##1.
 Classification Methodology##
 - **Project Bethesda Dataset**

-    - The DataSet is 2100 Articles selected by Dr. Benjamin Solomon head of Genomics at Inova ITMI
+The DataSet contains Medline Metadata from 2100 Articles categorized  by Dr. Benjamin Solomon head of Genomics at Inova ITMI
+   - Dataset Composition:
-      - 140 Genes
+      - Medline metadata from 140 Genes
       - 15 Articles per a Gene
       - 5 Articles per a research type per a Gene.